pshempel/ansible-role-proxmox-vm-from-template/README.md

 ## License:

-Specify your license or state that the project is unlicensed.
+MIT License

 ## Author Information:

-This role was created by [Your Name].
+This role was created by Chat GPT and Philip S. Hempel.